Poland tells EU to keep out of Polish affairs over media law

 Under the new law, approved on Thursday by President Andrzej Duda, the treasury minister has the right to appoint heads of state-run broadcasters - a prerogative he used on Friday to name Jacek Kurski, a former PiS member of parliament, to head state television.

-The heads of state media were until now appointed through public contest organized by the National Broadcasting Council, a constitutional body set up to protect the freedom of speech.
+The heads of state media were until now appointed through public contest organised by the National Broadcasting Council, a constitutional body set up to protect the freedom of speech.

 "Competences of the National Broadcasting Council, including competences the aim of which is to ensure media pluralism, stay untouched," the Polish foreign ministry said in the letter.